 The first piece I learned was a long one called Ancora, which means ‘still, yet, again’, or alternatively, ‘anchor’.
 The second was a much shorter one called Inizio, which means ‘start’ or ‘beginning’.
 After finishing my Christmas letter, I formed a vague plan to record a version of Inizio and put it up on the blog to coincide with the New Year, to symbolise the fresh start I was making.

 My inner storyteller is fond of symmetry and symbolism.
 She likes to believe that things can be wrapped up neatly in a bow, that the chaos and misery of this life all makes some kind of sense.
-In December, having been writing stories almost constantly for weeks, I became uncharacteristically superstitious about dates like the solstice or the new year.
+In December, I became uncharacteristically superstitious about dates like the solstice or the new year.
 I hoped that these milestones would be the turning point of my story, that from now on I would be able to put all my suffering behind me, to close the book on it and start a new chapter.

 I sent my Christmas letter out to a scattering of friends and family, and had an e-mail back from some old friends of my parents called Paul and Polly.
 “We’re glad you feel you may be coming out the other side, although I’m sure there will be ups and downs as there always are,” it said.
 “Do take care of yourself.”
 Perhaps they had astutely detected the hint of over-optimism in what I’d written, my desire to believe that everything was going to be smooth sailing from now on.
 Either way, it was a salutary note of caution.
 I tucked it away in my heart, and have remembered it often in the weeks since.